likebobby/google-event-management/README.md

 ## Examples

-Examples spreadsheets can be found here.
+Example spreadsheets can be found here.
 TODO Add links to examples

 ## Repo